-Divorces and family law proceedings involve international aspects fairly quickly.
-This may be the case if you are married abroad, such as in the Maldives or Las Vegas, or if your child is born abroad while you are there for work.
-It also plays a role when partners or parents have different nationalities, or when non-Dutch citizens live in the Netherlands.”
+Divorces and family law proceedings often quickly involve international aspects.
+This is particularly relevant if you were married abroad, for example, in the Maldives or Las Vegas, or if your child was born abroad while you were there for work.
+It also becomes significant when partners or parents have different nationalities, or when non-Dutch citizens reside in the Netherlands.

 Applying for an international divorce

-In the case of an international divorce, specific rules and treaties apply to the foreign marriage, the divorce, the alimony, and the custody.
+In the case of an international divorce, specific rules and treaties apply to the foreign marriage, divorce proceedings, alimony, and custody arrangements.
 Also consider real estate or the holiday home, the pension and the interaction with the children when parents live in different countries.

-Click here to learn more about applying for an international divorce at our firm.
+Click here to learn more about filing for an international divorce with our firm.

 Our advice on international divorce, alimony, and custody